 #3- It doesn’t create duplication

-If you are a longtime reader of my blog then you know that I call wardrobe duplication splitting your wears, which means to spread the need for one wardrobe item across multiple pieces, ultimately decreasing the value of each piece because you won’t wear each one nearly as much as you could.
+If you are a longtime reader of my blog then you know that I call wardrobe duplication splitting your wears, which means spreading the need for one wardrobe item across multiple pieces, ultimately decreasing the value of each piece because you won’t wear each one nearly as much as you could.
 Wardrobe items don’t even have to look alike to create wear splitting, they just have to serve the same function.
 Wouldn’t you rather use your money to buy more versatile things than have multiple pieces in your wardrobe playing the same part?

 Certainly, if you wear a similar look often then it might be smart to have more than one piece play a part.
 For example, I wear jeans a lot making have several pairs a wise investment.
 However, with dressier attire being a minimal need in my closet, I find one pair of nude pumps more than enough.
 Everyone’s wardrobe needs are different, so what may be duplication for one may not be for another.